virtualritz/nsi-docs/docs/guidelines.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Such lights are created using an epsilon sized geometry (a small disk, a
-particle, etc.) and optionally using extra parameters to the
+particle, etc.) and optionally using extra arguments to the
 ``emission()`` closure.

 .. code-block:: c